 However, it’s not all bad news.

-With advances in technology, there are a lot of unique ways for young teens to earn extra money (as long as it’s okay with your parents).
+With advances in technology, there are many unique ways for young teens to make extra money, especially if they have an entrepreneurial spirit.

-If you’re a young teen looking for a job you can do from home, here are some of the best work-at-home jobs for young teens.
+If your teenager is looking for a job to do from home, here are some of the best business ideas and work-at-home jobs for young teens.

-If you’re comfortable talking on the phone, mature, and good with customer service, you can get a job through U-Haul’s contact center.
-This job is open to teens 16 and up, and they can earn around $9.50 per hour to start.
-The work requires that you have your own computer with high-speed internet, as well as a headset and phone access.
-You’ll also need to have a quiet space to do the work, and some experience is preferred.
+Is your teenager comfortable talking on the phone, mature, and good with people?
+If so, they can get a job with U-Haul.
+This job is open to teens 16 and up, and the pay is about $9.50 per hour.
+This customer service role requires a computer with high-speed internet, as well as a headset and phone access.
+You’ll also need to have a quiet space to do the work, and experience is preferred.
+Be sure to check out our full U-Haul work from home job review here.

 3. Pet Sitting